fredmelka/fibonacci/readme.md

 ### Fun stuff :tada:

 Occurences of the Fibonacci sequence are countless in life.
-It is fair to say the Golden ratio $\varphi $ has inspired greatest minds of all ages and all disciplines like no other number in the history.
+It is fair to say $\varphi$ has inspired many greatest minds of all ages and all disciplines like no other number in history.
 The idea of an omnipresence of the golden ratio is often taken up.
 Nonetheless, divergence of opinion about this question raises up for the natural sciences because it largley depends on the criteria allowing the golden ratio to be linked or not to a phenomenon.

 Here are a selection of practical _easy access_ uses around Fibonacci sequence.